 Do you have any safety violations or incident reports?

 Any drone accident that creates injury or damage must be reported to the FAA Regional Operations Center (ROC) within 10 calendar days of the incident.
 Reports to the FAA Regional Operations Center (ROC) can be searched at this link.
 Everyone makes mistakes and sometimes drones just malfunction, so a single incident does disqualify a pilot.
 However, if there’s a history of problems then we recommend you steer clear of that pilot.

 Will they need special flight authorization?

 We work in the Washington, DC area, and as you can imagine there are many restricted areas where drones are not allowed.
 Generally, the airspace around airports, military bases, or federal lands will require special authorization to fly a drone.
 The authorization process is confusing and creates additional expenses for the job.
 For example, many areas in Washington, DC require a law enforcement escort for any authorized drone flight.
-We’ve found that these escorts can cost up to $300, plus they’re very difficult to schedule because let’s face it the police have more important things to do.
+We’ve found that these escorts can cost up to $300.
+For more details see our article “How To Fly A Drone in Restricted Airspace“

 How much will you charge?

 Notice we put this question last because in our opinion (albeit biased) it is the least important question.
 Consider your budget.
 Drone services can be expensive, so get quotes from a few different pilots before making your decision.
 Make sure that you agree on a price and schedule upfront.

 Don’t be afraid to ask questions, qualified pilots will be happy to discuss their background.
 It’s important to do your research to make sure you find the right person for the job.